theRealAph/ScopeLocals/README.md

 transactions: any transaction started when a transaction in progress becomes part of the outermost transaction.

-### Transactions of many kinds: the notion of a "current transaction".
+### Contexts of many kinds: the notion of a "current context".

     Java Concurrency in Practice: